Ranchi–New Delhi Garib Rath Express

-The 12877 / 78 Ranchi New Delhi Garib Rath Express is a Superfast Express train of the Garib Rath series belonging to Indian Railways - South Eastern Railway zone that runs between Ranchi and New Delhi in India.
+The 12877 / 12878 Ranchi – New Delhi – Ranchi Garib Rath Express is a Superfast Express train of the Garib Rath series belonging to Indian Railways – South Eastern Railway zone that runs between Ranchi and New Delhi in India.

 It operates as train number 12877 from Ranchi to New Delhi and as train number 12878 from New Delhi to Ranchi serving the states of Jharkhand, Bihar, Uttar Pradesh & Delhi.

 It is part of the Garib Rath Express series launched by the former railway minister of India, Laloo Prasad Yadav.

 Route

-The 12877 / 78 Ranchi New Delhi Garib Rath Express runs from Ranchi via Tori, Daltonganj, Mughalsarai Junction, Allahabad Junction, Kanpur Central to New Delhi.
+The 12877 / 78 Ranchi New Delhi Garib Rath Express runs from Ranchi via Tori, Daltonganj, Sasaram Junction, Pt.
+Deen Dayal Upadhyaya Junction, Prayagraj Junction, Kanpur Central to New Delhi.